Tom Werner / Getty Images

 2. Get a larger introductory bonus through a targeted offer

-American Express likes to use targeted offers with larger introductory bonuses to draw in customers, so you shouldn’t always take the first offer you see.
-With some research and patience, it’s often possible to score 50 percent to 100 percent more points over the advertised introductory bonus.
-You should check back often with the American Express website (frequent visitors are more likely to trigger an offer), keep an eye on your mail or even call American Express directly to ask if you qualify for any offers.
+American Express tends to use targeted offers with large introductory bonuses to draw in customers, so you shouldn’t always take the first offer you see.
+With some research and patience, it may be possible to score 50 to 100 percent more points compared to the advertised introductory bonus.
+You should check back often with the American Express website, as frequent visitors are more likely to trigger an offer.
+You should also keep an eye on your mail or call American Express directly to ask if you qualify for any offers.

 4. Get a referral bonus

 You can earn 5,000 points or more by referring friends to an American Express card.
-Although there is a cap on the number of points you can collect on each card, the limits are high — you can earn 70,000 to 200,000 points per card (or more) per year.
-You’ll need to log in to your card account to see which offers you qualify for and if you’re eligible to refer others.
+There is a cap on the number of points you can collect on each card, but the limits are high.
+You can earn 70,000 to 200,000 points per card (or more) per year.
+You’ll need to log in to your card account to see which offers you qualify for and determine whether you’re eligible to refer others.
 Keep in mind that referral bonuses are only for the primary cardholder, not authorized users.

 4. Use Amex Offers

 Unlike many competing credit card rewards programs, American Express does not have a shopping portal.
-Instead, it has Amex Offers — a list of special offers, including the opportunity to earn extra points when you use your card to make a purchase from a participating merchant.
+Instead, it has Amex Offers — which is a list of special offers that include the opportunity to earn extra points when you use your card to make a purchase from a participating merchant.

 Just like Amex’s referral bonus site, Amex Offers are targeted to each account holder, which means you must log in regularly to see what offers you currently qualify for.